UtrechtUniversity/privacy-engineering-tools/README.md

 ## License and citation

-This repository is licensed under an MIT license.
-You can [view the license here](/LICENSE.md).
+This repository is licensed under an [MIT license](/LICENSE.md).
+You can cite us via the (soon to appear) Zenodo link on the top of this README file.

 ## Contact and contribution